adrianmrozo/dsx/README.md

 ### If Docker is already installed

-Open the "ds" folder  in your terminal and enter the command:
+Open the "dsx" folder  in your terminal and enter the command:
 ```
 docker-compose up
 ```